cwebber/rwot9-prague/draft-documents/secure-user-interfaces.md

 <!-- Gargron’s response: -->
 <!-- “The completion prioritizes people you follow.
 I personally remember display names more than usernames.
 A petname system would provide convenience in case of people who change their display name often for jokes, but I don't see what protections it would provide that prioritizing people you follow doesn't.
 It's not like you would define petnames for people you don't follow, would you?” https://mastodon.social/@Gargron/102730145345440621 -->

+## Don't pretend we can prevent what we cannot

+Two violations:

+- federating blocks
+- "forcing" a delete across the network

 ## Design patterns and principles

 <!-- TODO: Introduce the concept of the ‘System Image’ and the ‘User Model’ to help frame the 10 principles and the rest of the paper. -->